synle/display-dj/README.md

 - There is not a single app that are cross platforms, and dark mode adjustment and also support brightness adjustment for integrated display as well as external display.
 - Windows and MacOSX have their own built in controls that allow you to adjust brightness.
 But this can only be done for integrated displays or certain monitors such as proprietary displays for mac.
 The built-in solution does not work for third party displays.
 - Built-in brightness controls and dark mode toggles are hard to find and requires extra steps to get to in the OS.
 This application handles all that within a few clicks.

-## The Solution

-`display-dj` is a cross platform desktop application that supports brightness adjustment for integrated laptop monitor as well as external monitors and dark mode toggle supporting Windows and MacOSX at the moment.

 ## Downloads